tidyverse/haven/README.md

 ## Updating readstat

-To get the latest version of readstat into the repo, run this code:
+If you're working on the development version of haven, and you'd like to update the embedded ReadStat library, you can run the following code.
+It is not necessary if you're just using the package.

 ```R
 tmp <- tempfile()